 Armed with these vital consumer insights and market positioning, the packaging designers can then go to work to bring the pack to life.
 Often this first requires the development of a mood board which captures the product or brand essence.
 Having captured the emotion in pictures, the designer then has a distinctive colour palate from which to leverage their creativity.
 This is the upfront engineering.

 The impact of colour in emotional engineered packaging design

-In August Entrepreneur Online published a great article including some terrific info-graphic about the impact of colour on your brand.
-Different colors are associated with different feelings.
+In August Entrepreneur Online published a great article about the impact of colour on your brand.
+Different colours are associated with different feelings.
 So what emotion does the colour of your packaging design engender?

 Access a great info-graphic on the subject by clicking HERE.